A Guide Toward Camera Shots: Frames and Sizes

 Different Shot Sizes From Extreme Wide to Extreme Close-up

-Establishing shots are mostly used at the beginning of the film as an introduction to the new world we are stepping in, and also during the film, at the start of a sequence, when a new location is being introduced.
-Because of that, establishing shots are among the most important ones since they are focused on introducing the audience to the scene they are going to see or, more importantly, the style of the whole film they are going to experience.
+Extreme wide shots (also known as establishing shots or vista shots) are mostly used at the beginning of the film as an introduction to the new world we are stepping in, and also during the film, at the start of a sequence, when a new location is being introduced.
+Because of that, extreme wide shots are among the most important ones since they are focused on introducing the audience to the scene they are going to see or, more importantly, the style of the whole film they are going to experience.
 As a result of that, establishing shots are normally shot in extreme wide angles to show everything in one frame and set the tone and feel of the scene.

 establishing-extreme-wide-shot-blade-runner-2049-1